18F/health-tracking-course/collections/_courses/one/reportout.md

 Take time to celebrate your lessons learned and the actionable next steps.
 You've covered a top priority row from every Primary Indicator in the Health Rubric!

-Sharing lessons learned at a team huddle is an opportunity for your colleagues to lift you up for having undertaken this learning and a chance for you to share out how you hope to advance and grow as a state officer.
+Sharing lessons learned at a team huddle is an opportunity for your colleagues to lift you up for having undertaken this learning and a chance for you to share out how you hope to advance and grow as a {{site.productowner}}.

 Congratulations.
 You've completed course one.
 Look forward to course two, where you'll complete all the top priority rows of the Rubric.